 First up today is the 2022 Coffee Spot Award shortlist for “Best Roaster/Retailer”, which was won last year by Hundred House Coffee.
 Initially, this award was only open to retailers, but in 2014, I expanded it to include roasters, who now dominate the award.
 Contenders have either appeared in the Meet the Roaster series or are cafe/roasters which I’ve visited during the year.

 Although the Coffee Spot is mostly about places to have coffee, I still drink the majority of my coffee at home (actually, with the amount of travelling I now do, I’m not so sure this is true…), so those wonderful people who provide me with my coffee beans need a mention.
 The problem, as with all these awards, is knowing where to draw the line for the shortlist.
 I’ve visited lots of coffee shops/roasters this year, but I’ve made a decision, by-and-large, to stick to either roasters I’ve written about as roasters or coffee shops where the beans are roasted on site.

+Welcome to the shortlist for the 2022 “Best Cake” Award, won in 2021 by Kookaburra Bakehouse.
 Despite what it says on the tag line, the Coffee Spot’s not all about the coffee.
 After all, what would a cup of coffee be without a decent slice of cake to go with it?
 So, cake plays a major part in the Coffee Spot and this Award celebrates the Coffee Spots which excel in the cake department.

 This is another of my favourite Awards and while I don’t visit that many dedicated cake spots, I was nonetheless treated to some absolutely fantastic cake this year, proving that, like good coffee, the more you look, the more good cake you find.